typhonjs-demos/backbone-parse-es6-todos-improved/README.md

 # backbone-parse-es6-todos-improved
-Provides the canonical TODOs app for backbone-parse-es6 showing improved with TyphonJS functionality with JSPM / SystemJS.
+Provides the canonical TODOs app for backbone-parse-es6 showing improved TyphonJS functionality with JSPM / SystemJS.

 More documentation and tutorial coming soon.
 The basic installation steps:
 - Install Node